 Caius guarantees accommodation for all undergraduates throughout their time at Cambridge.
 Rooms range from modern en-suite study bedrooms, which every first-year student benefits from, to medieval ‘sets’, with a separate living room and bedroom.
-Rents vary accordingly, from around £156 to £170 per week, including heating, cleaning, electricity and internet.
+Freshers' rents vary accordingly, from around £160 to £177 per week, including heating, cleaning, electricity and internet.
 You only pay rent while you're in residence, and our short 10-week terms and not-for-profit approach mean that accommodation costs are often significantly lower than at other universities.

 All rooms are fully furnished and free laundry facilities are available on site.
 There are small shared kitchens in all College accommodation, for the preparation of snacks and simple meals.